The photo below is the finished horizontal spar for my first dowel bowed kite, the Dowel Diamond.

 - Swap the tips around, carefully lining them up with the chalk marks at each end.
 The curvature of the spar should follow the chalk line you drew.

-- Take another piece of chalk, of a different color.
+- Take a piece of chalk of a different color.
 Again, except for the bit under your foot, trace along the entire convex side of the spar.

 - Figure out which side of the spar is bending less than the other, from what you have just done.